 "25," I respond.

-Brooker delivers this point with exactly the sort of flamboyant disdain he's perfected across years of panel show appearances.
-It's a sort of elaborately worded shoulder shrug that makes the oncoming apocalypse sound like he's just spilled coffee on his shirt.
+Brooker delivers this point with exactly the sort of flamboyant disdain he's perfected across years of Screenwipes and panel show appearances.
+It's a sort of elaborately-worded shoulder-shrug that makes the oncoming apocalypse sound like he's just spilt coffee on his shirt.